Screen Worlds Education Visits

 Light and Light-based Technologies

 Light determines our connection to the natural and built environment and is fundamental to screen technologies, medical breakthroughs and scientific innovation, and meeting the challenge of a sustainable future.
 Artists use light, shade and colour to create mood and atmosphere in their works, from small-scale paintings to large-scale architectural installations.
 An ACMI Educator introduces students to light technologies that evoke emotional responses and contribute to storytelling.
+This program is designed for Secondary students.

 The Science of the Moving Image